 Even in such rough quarters, Joanne made a makeshift 'gym' and worked out every day.

 From 2010 to 2012, she planted herself in this 4 X 16 foot 'hobble' or caravan.
 It was tucked-away on her mate's Out West Queensland Australia property.
 It's the smallest property he owns.
 He spends most of his time tending to his cattle on his 66,000 acre cattle station.
 He only stopped-in at this smaller property every blue moon.
 Being part Irish himself, he and Joanne shared tale after tale into the wee hours of the night.
 It was there Joanne did some serious editing.
-It was there and then that she self-published the first two volumes of her trilogy novel, EAGLES OF THE RAINBOW: An Awesome Hybrid I, II & III.
+It was there and then that she self-published the first two volumes of her trilogy novel, EAGLES OF THE RAINBOW FOREVER Volumes 1 and 2.